VenkataRamuluYeruva/Indian-General-Election-Analysis-2024/README.md

 ## Objectives

-**.Total Seats Analysis**: Understanding the total number of seats contested in each state.
+* **Total Seats Analysis**: Understanding the total number of seats contested in each state.

 **>Party-Wise Performance**: Identifying which parties and alliances (NDA, I.N.D.I.A., and others) won the most seats.